-3.2.10.1.
-Assigning / unassigning controls
+3.2.8.3.
+Assigning and Unassigning Controls

-If you click on a purple area you'll put that control into learning mode.
+If you click on a purple area while the MIDI tab is selected, you'll put that control into Learn mode.
 Move a physical knob, fader, or button and the target goes red, indicating that a link has been made between the hardware control and the software parameter.
-There's a popup window that displays which two things are being linked and an Unassign button that will disconnect the two.
+The list at the right of the window shows which MIDI channel and CC is now controlling the parameter, as well as the minimum and maximum values.